-Pluto intensifies whatever it touches.
-Saturn’s hand is cold and austere.
-Individuals born into this cycle are therefore often highly sensitive to the reality of violence and destruction.
+Because Pluto intensifies whatever it touches and Saturn’s hand is cold and austere, individuals born into this cycle are often highly sensitive to the reality of violence and destruction.
 They can possess a depth of kindness and compassion to the suffering of others due to their intimate understanding of cruelty and harshness.
-There is great potential to know the weight of responsibility, the power of loss, and to rely on the kind of compassion you can only develop when pushed beyond your own fears into unknown terrain.
+There is great potential in these people to know the weight of responsibility, the power of loss, and to rely on the kind of compassion you can only develop once you’ve been abandoned beyond the reach of your own fears.

 The desire of Saturn to control Pluto’s force is much like trying to contain a volcano.
 It’s excruciating.
 This planetary combination edges one toward the trenches of their psyche, tempting the absolute limits for either breakthrough or destruction.
 How does one contain such intensity?
 They usually don’t.
 There is often a delicate balance that is learnt about pressure and release, power and control.
 With such intense internal energies at play, space and time alone to process is often required to consciously navigate the power within the dynamic.

-To understand how this affects people with this placement in their chart, imagine being born in 2020.
-The collective grief and the palpability of fear for the unknown future would be embedded in your first breath.
-The weight of Saturn and Pluto wreaking havoc in the world colours your first moments of life, and very likely imbeds this fear into the nurturance you receive as well.
-Being born into a Saturn-Pluto cycle is not a safe nest from the get-go.
+To understand how this affects people born with this placement, imagine being born in 2020.
+The Saturn-Pluto cycle is not a safe nest from the get-go.
 There is an instant awareness imprinted on the infant that life is not safe.
-This narrative can continue to play out for the individual in both subtle and overt ways.
+This narrative can play out for the individual throughout life, acting as both saboteur and power source.

 EUGENE LEVY – Saturn & Pluto in Leo